Skip to main content

 • Campaign / Sessions / Session 1 Recap / NPCs Met

-If you edit the note in one location, it updates everywhere because there is only one underlying note record; only the organizational branches are duplicated.
+Editing the note in one path updates all paths because the system stores a single underlying note record; only the organizational branches point to it.

 Attributes attach metadata to notes.
 They drive formatting, search queries, and AI analysis.